puriroshan/puriroshan.github.io/docs/index.md

 ## About

-Roshan is a Postdoctoral Scholar at the **Center for Watershed Sciences**, University of California, Davis, working in close collaboration with the USDA Agricultural Research Service’s *Sustainable Agricultural Water Systems Research Unit*.
+I am a Postdoctoral Scholar at the Center for Watershed Sciences, University of California, Davis, working in close collaboration with the USDA Agricultural Research Service’s Sustainable Agricultural Water Systems Research Unit.

-His research integrates **environmental economics** and **applied econometrics** to quantify the non-market values of ecosystem services at the intersection of water, agriculture, and conservation policy.
+My research integrates **environmental economics** and **applied econometrics** to quantify the non-market values of ecosystem services at the intersection of land, water, agriculture, and conservation policy.

 ### Current Projects
 - **Estimating public willingness to pay** for migratory bird habitat restoration on SGMA-retired agricultural lands in California’s Central Valley, with a focus on integrating non-market valuation into groundwater and land-use policy design.
 - **Assessing birdwatchers’ willingness to pay** for grassland habitat restoration in California, using survey-based valuation methods to connect recreational demand with habitat restoration and conservation planning.

-Through this work, he aims to provide decision-makers with rigorous economic evidence to guide sustainable water management, land retirement, and conservation strategies in California and beyond.
+Through these works, I aim to provide decision-makers with rigorous economic evidence to guide sustainable water management, land retirement, and conservation strategies in California and beyond.

 ---